 The Saint Paul Area Association of Realtors® (SPAAR) is committed to the highest possible quality of life for all members of the community.
 SPAAR believes in maintaining high quality housing stock and attracting new residents.
 SPAAR is concerned when cities and neighborhoods experience an increase in vacant and abandoned properties.
 Challenges arising from blight, break-ins, property damage, and declining property values are endured by all members of the communities.

-SPAAR believes the best solution to vacant and abandoned properties is a return to occupied status and productive use by new occupants.
+SPAAR believes the best solution for vacant and abandoned properties is a return to occupied status and productive use by occupants.
 Any vacant or abandoned property ordinance should avoid inhibiting natural economic recovery in the housing marketplace.
 Vacant and abandoned property ordinances and policies should incentivize home and property ownership, not present barriers.

 SPAAR supports municipal efforts to enforce existing code requirements through notifications and fines for incomplete maintenance.
 SPAAR believes that most cities’ current property maintenance codes, when enforced, are adequate and can be utilized to address all property maintenance issues.
 Additional registration ordinances do little to address the issue of proper care and maintenance of vacant properties while overburdening responsible owners and presenting barriers to prospective buyers.
 Excessive fees and inspection requirements are often applied too broadly and include properties that are merely “currently unoccupied” rather than “abandoned and blighted.”